D-pad25/openpi/src/xarm6_control/README.md

 > - This step activates the local Python environment and configures ROS Noetic support.
 > - It ensures that ROS-related Python modules (e.g., `rospy`) are accessible, and that the workspace is correctly set up for ROS-integrated inference and control.
+> - Need to test if we are still actually using the ros python stuff

 ```bash
 source .venv/bin/activate